penguinuwu/44clicker/README.md

 # 44Clicker

-A React web application for scoring yo-yo routines with real-time visualization and cloud storage.
+A React web application for scoring yo-yo freestyles with real-time visualization and cloud storage.

 ## Features